xPoke-glitch/Unity-TicTacToe-AI-Minimax/README.md

 In order to only play the game, you can download the project and go to: **TIC_TAC_TOE_AI > Builds** and run the application: **TIC_TAC_TOE_AI.exe**

 Eventually if you opened it with Unity, you can directly test it in the Unity Editor or you can build it yourself.

+## How to play

+You have the first move so, when the game start, click on one of the square of the board to sign it with an "O" mark.
+The AI will reply to your move soon after with the "X" mark.
+When the game is over, you can press the button "Try Again" to start a new game.